filecoin-project/specs/data-structures.md

 - Merkle root of the message receipts in this block
 - Timestamp

 Note: A block is functionally the same as a block header in the Filecoin protocol.
 While a block header contains Merkle links to the full system state, messages, and message receipts, a block can be thought of as the full set of this information (not just the Merkle roots, but rather the full data of the state tree, message tree, receipts tree, etc.).
 Because a full block is quite large, our chain consists of block headers rather than full blocks.
-We often use the phrases `block` and `block header` interchangeably.
+We often use the terms `block` and `block header` interchangeably.

-Below is a sample interface (written in Go) for defining a Block Header.
+Below is a sample interface (written in Go) for defining a block header.

 ```go
 // BlockHeader is a block header in the blockchain.